Janet Margolin: Personal life

 In August 1968, Margolin married Jerry Brandt in Los Angeles; they divorced in October 1971.
 Commenting on the marriage during a 1979 interview, Brandt said, "...being married to Janet was like being in the intensive care unit.
 In California she went to a shrink six days a week and I went three days.
 Finally, I said 'forget it.'"

+Margolin worked with Woody Allen in two films as (former) love interests, most notably Annie Hall.
+In a fake interview, Allen writes of working with Janet, stating in his own words: “ Occasionally I was forced to make love to her to get a decent performance.
+I did what I had to do in a businesslike way.”

 Later that decade in December 1979, she married actor/director Ted Wass and had two children, including Julian Wass.

+During the eighties and early nineties before Margolin's death, film role offers became scarcer, preventing continued mainstream success.
+She managed only small (usually guest) television roles.

 Margolin frequently and erroneously has been identified as the sister of actor Stuart Margolin and director Arnold Margolin, though she acted alongside Stuart Margolin in the pilot episode of the TV series Lanigan's Rabbi, where they appeared as husband and wife.
 She was a friend of producer/actress Jennifer Salt, who had co-starred with Wass in the 1970s sitcom Soap.

 Death

 Margolin died of ovarian cancer at the age of 50 on December 17, 1993, in her Los Angeles home.
 She was cremated and her ashes were placed in an urn garden at Westwood Memorial Park in Los Angeles.